citrez/Everything-I-Know/command-line.md

 * `tree` is a tool for showing your current working directory in as a tree.
 * [trld](https://tldr.sh/) command line tool for giving a .
 Very useful.
+* pbcopy / pbpaste - copying to clipboard

 ## cron jobs for automating tasks
 [freecodecamp - cron jobs](https://www.freecodecamp.org/news/cron-jobs-in-linux/)